michae1/nokia-converter/README.md

 ## Why?

-I did not find any other way to put my Gmail contacts into new **"Series 30+ powered Microsoft/Nokia" mobile phone**.
+I did not find any other way to put my Gmail contacts into new **"Series 30+ powered Microsoft/Nokia" mobile phone** (like my Nokia 215).
 There is no way to install any Java app, but you can backup you phone contacts, copy backup.dat file via USB cable and merge with data exported from google using this tool.

 ## Installation